clytras/UIPlay/README.md

 The initialization of a new HTMLMediaElement object.

 `play(volume: number)`<br>
-Plays the audio using a debouncing timer.
+Plays the audio using a throtte timer.
 The `volume` parameter can be omitted to use `options` volume.

 `playImmediate(volume: number)`<br>
-Plays the audio immediately without debouncing.
+Plays the audio immediately without throtte.
 The `volume` parameter can be omitted to use `options` volume.

 `setVolume(volume: number)`<br>
 Sets the volume level using decimal fraction (0-1).